 Setup Content API

-As mentioned before, you need the Ghost Content API to fetch all posts.
-If your Ghost theme workflow doesn't include the Content API library you can add it with a <script> tag, just like the fuse library.
+If your Ghost theme workflow doesn't include the Content API library you can add

 <script src="https://unpkg.com/@tryghost/content-api@1.5.16/umd/content-api.min.js"></script>

-Important to note that in the above script we are linking to version 1.5.16 of the Content API library (here is the latest version )
+Important to note that in the above script we are linking to version 1.5.16 of the Content API library (here is the latest version)

 Here is the snippet for initializing the Content API (add your actual URL and Key):